Atemmuda/alx-higher_level_programming/README.md

 ## First project on python

 ## File --- Description
-### Task 0 --- Write a Shell script that runs a Python script.
+### 0-run --- Write a Shell script that runs a Python script.
 * The Python file name will be saved in the environment variable $PYFILE